 Travels from Massachusetts, USA

-Nicholas Negroponte's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Nicholas Negroponte's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 MIT Media Lab Founder, Nicholas Negroponte is one of the world’s credible authorities on what the future holds.
 Since the 1970s, he has been researching, developing, and speaking on disruptive technologies, many of which became mainstream tools decades after he spoke on them.